We live in a world where we make our lives seem so picture perfect.

 Women, for example—and maybe men too—will take an average of 20-100, maybe even more, selfies before they get that "one shot" that satisfies the ego.

 The one that looks like you are the most flawless woman in the world.

 It's the one photo that gets captioned and hashtagged...

 "I WOKE UP LIKE THIS!"

 DON’T BELIEVE EVERYTHING YOU SEE!

-The bright, white background—that I could easily pass off as some fancy location—is actually my bed covered with a white sheet that is about to go into the washer because it’s dirty.
+The bright, white background is actually my bed covered with a white sheet that is about to go into the washer because it’s dirty.
 My dog stands to the left, two stacks of dirty clothes—that by the way have been waiting 3 days for a good wash—sit to my right.

 Granted, I’m not saying everything people showcase is unreal.
 There’s actually a lot of truth, to a lot of things.
 The problem is that we've gotten so deep into what’s called fake-living, that the only thing that is actually believable these days, is the lack of authenticity in itself.